NFMS-1/WRUI/README.md

 This is my first script for Roblox.
 With some assistance from my friend and my ideas, we were able to create a UI just for the game "White Room" on Roblox.
-This is for convenient purposes only.
+This is for cosmetics purposes only.

 _______________________________________________________________________________________________________________________________